GsDevKit/XML-XMLParser/filetree/XML-Parser.package/DTDMixedContentModelParser.class/README.md

-This class parses mixed content declarations like ""(#PCDATA|one|two)*"" using a DTDEnumerationListParser and returns an XMLElementValidator accepting any sequence of PCDATA and the named elements in any order.
+This class parses mixed content declarations like "(#PCDATA|one|two)*" using a DTDEnumerationListParser and returns an XMLElementValidator accepting any sequence of PCDATA and the named elements in any order.